bg-l2norm/MirrorAccent/README.md

-## Description
+## MirrorAccent

-MirrorAccent is an AI-powered voice coaching app built for the TURING CITY (NexHacks, 2026) Hackathon.
+This is an AI-powered voice coaching app.
 It helps you practice any accent by letting you hear *your own voice* transformed into a target accent, and then giving you technical feedback on how to match it.

 ## Screenshots